Yoga For Golf: Core Strength & Flexibility for your Golf Swing

 How to do the Three Pose:

-The best way to do tree pose is to stand on one leg and place your other foot against the inside of your standing leg.
-You can either place your foot at the calf or thigh level, depending on how flexible you are.
+The best way to do a tree pose is to stand on one leg and place your other foot against the inside of your standing leg.
+You can place your foot at the calf or thigh level, depending on your flexibility.
 Hold this position for as long as possible without losing balance.

 How does tree pose benefit me?
 Tree poses help improve strength in arms and legs because they require you to hold yourself up against gravity while maintaining an upright position without falling over from either side of your body (i.e., left or right).
-This increases muscle tone throughout these areas while also improving blood circulation through them — two things that can lead directly back into better performance during physical activity like playing golf!
+This increases muscle tone throughout these areas while also improving blood circulation through them — two things that can directly lead to better performance during physical activity like playing golf!

 Triangle Pose to Ease Lower Back Pain